-If you are a vegetarian or just looking to eat less meat, there are a lot of options for you.
-You can load your diet with vegetables, fruits, grains, and legumes.
-If you are looking for some other options, you might be ready to try textured vegetable protein, also known as TVP, textured soy protein, or meatless crumbles.
-This vegetarian product looks similar to ground meat.
+If you are a vegetarian or just looking to eat less meat, there are a lot of options available, from substituting certain vegetables for meat, adding grains and legumes to your diet, or using meat alternatives.
+Textured vegetable protein, also known as TVP, textured soy protein, or meatless crumbles, looks similar to ground meat.
 It has the same crumbly texture and is a very versatile option for cooking.

-When cooking with TVP, a great place to start is your favorite recipes that use ground meat.
-You can try them using meatless crumbles.
+When cooking with TVP, a great place to start is your favorite recipes that use ground meat and replace the beef with the meatless crumbles.
 This is an easy swap that will have a lot of health (and environmental benefits); if the recipe has ground meat, just replace the same amount with textured vegetable protein.